What things are currently banned in China?

 Finding a digital image of Pooh Bear alongside Xi Jinping is impossible in China.
 Image by Klári Cseke on Pixabay.

-The last entry on this list is a rather strange one.
+This is a rather strange one.
 Poor old Winnie is censored in China!

 He was used in memes a few years ago that mocked President Xi Jinping.
 Since then, comparison images of Winnie and Xi, as well as various phrases, have been blocked.